EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2021-03-04-im-senior-developer-imposter-syndrome.md

 I DON'T NEED TO KNOW EVERYTHING.

-## I am not a imposter
+## I am not a impostor
 I wrote my first line of code at the age of 12 and since I haven't stopped.
 Many others could have written their first line at the age of 10 or 5 it doesn't matter.
-I need to focus on what I know, what I'm good at, and focus on that even if it's just a drop in an ocean of knowledge.
+I need to focus on what I know, what I'm good at and focus on that, even if it's just a drop in an ocean of knowledge.